 2016 appointed one-half time or more, and their dependents and

 household members (as defined in plan documents) to the extent of the

 group insurance policies in effect providing the staff member's

 appropriate payments are maintained.
-The schedule of benefits
+The schedule of benefits provided

-Group Disability.
+9. Group Disability.
 All regular full time staff are

 eligible to participate in the total disability benefits program